Call for Training Projects for 2024 and Educational Leave (CPP)

 Affiliation: Faculty of Education

-Summary: The aim is to adapt the training site to water stress and climate change, in order to preserve an attractive and environmentally responsible place for study and work.
-Through this approach, the project aspires to be a pedagogical demonstrator: a demonstration of an innovative schoolyard, an incubator for open pedagogy, and a meeting place for teachers, student teachers, and their trainers.
-The creation of this space should allow the training site to be integrated into a network of exchange.
+Summary: The goal is to adapt the training facility to water stress and global warming in order to maintain an attractive and environmentally responsible space for study and work.
+Through this initiative, the project aims to serve as an educational showcase: an innovative schoolyard, an incubator for open pedagogy, and a meeting place for teachers, student teachers, and their instructors.
+The creation of this space is intended to integrate the training site into a network of collaboration.

 Project Leader: Jean-Michel MARIN